-Town staff, along with a citizen committee and the consulting group HNTB, have finished the first stages of designing a small area plan for the Lawyers Road and I-485 interchange.
-The town hosted three charrette’s this month to get input from citizens on how they would like the interchange to look in the future.
+Town staff–along with a citizen committee and the consulting group HNTB–have finished the first stages of designing a small area plan for the Lawyers Road and I-485 interchange.
+The town hosted three meetings this month to gain input from citizens about the future of the interchange.

 Bailey said a good example of a town which utilized a master plan to guide development is Rock Hill.
 Twenty years ago, the town developed a plan for the Dave Lyle Boulevard and Interstate 77 interchange.
-There have been few deviations from the plan over the years, and today the mixed use project is nearly complete.
-Bailey said Rock Hill deserved a “pat on the back” because as the elected officals changed over the years, the plan stayed in tact.
+There have been few deviations from the plan over the years, and today the mixed-use project is nearly complete.
+Bailey said Rock Hill deserved a “pat on the back” because as the elected officials changed over the years, the plan stayed in tact.